Baphomet42/Data-Packs/README.md

         + Trigger zones will trigger the first time a player enters its hitbox
             + All trigger zones must be set to a load level, as the only way to reset the zone is to reload the level with a Load Zone
             + Trigger Zones can be used to power or unpower equipment, spawn portals, fizzle cubes and pellets, and more
-        + Death zones mark out of bounds areas and kill whoever enters it
-            + Zones will not kill players in creative or spectator mode
-            + The player must be part of the level to be killed by a death zone, so death zones must have a level set
     + Zones can have different sized hitboxes to fit most scenarios
     + After configuring the zone with the `Select Tool`, press Hide so it can't be seen by players
     + Levels should always start with a Load Zone to load the level